quacksouls/bitburner/doc/guide/misc.md

 1. _Shortest Path in a Grid._ Construct a shortest path from the top-left square of a grid to the bottom-right square.
-1. _Sanitize Parentheses in Expression._ Remove the minimum number of parentheses so that the parentheses in the resulting expression is balanced.
+1. _Sanitize Parentheses in Expression._ Remove the minimum number of parentheses so that the parentheses in the resulting expression are balanced.
    Multiple solutions are possible.
 1. _Find All Valid Math Expressions._ Given a string of decimal digits and a target number, determine all valid mathematical expressions, each of which